 Currently, hundreds of labs all over the world can conduct a VO2 max test.
 It used to be only elite athletes that had access to these tests but they’ve since become a prevalent benchmark in endurance sport for those at all levels looking to improve their athletic performance.

 Why consider testing VO2 max as part of your training?
 It’s possibly the barometer for aerobic fitness.1

 Why Muscles Need Oxygen to Function

 However, muscles can make energy without oxygen in a process called anaerobic respiration.
-The only fuel that can be burned anaerobically is carbohydrate, being converted into a substance called pyurvate through glycolysis and then into lactate via anaerobic metabolism.
+The only fuel that can be burned anaerobically is a carbohydrate, being converted into a substance called pyruvate through glycolysis and then into lactate via anaerobic metabolism.

 Build up of lactic acid happens when production occurs faster than our ability to clear it out.
 The blood becomes more acidic, which in turn can compromise muscle function.

 Clearly, the fuel source is an important factor relating to the amount of oxygen consumed.
 At higher intensities of exercise, muscles burn mainly carbs and at lower intensities, they burn more fat.2 Burning fat uses more oxygen than burning carbs, but we have more energy stored as fat, so you can keep going for longer when burning without running out of energy.
 Muscles are like engines that need gas (oxygen and fuel) to function.